-Roof Viewed From: Roof, Ladder, Ground, Aerial

-Weather Conditions: Overcast

-Roof Covering Materials: Asphalt composition
+Roof Viewed From: Roof, Ladder, Ground Weather Conditions: Sunny Roof Covering Materials: Asphalt composition

-Specific Limitations:

-Note: Specific Limitations.
-The inspector is not required to: - (A) determine the remaining life expectancy of the roof covering; - (B) inspect the roof from the roof level if, in the inspector's reasonable judgment, the inspector cannot safely reach or stay on the roof or significant damage to the roof covering materials may result from walking on the roof; - (C) determine the number of layers of roof covering material; - (D) identify latent hail damage; - (E) exhaustively examine all fasteners and adhesion, or - (F) provide an exhaustive list of locations of deficiencies and water penetrations.
+(A) determine the remaining life expectancy of the roof covering;

+(B) inspect the roof from the roof level if, in the inspector's reasonable judgment, the inspector cannot safely reach or stay on the roof or significant damage to the roof covering materials may result from walking on the roof;

+(C) determine the number of layers of roof covering material;

+(D) identify latent hail damage;

+(E) exhaustively examine all fasteners and adhesion, or

+(F) provide an exhaustive list of locations of deficiencies and water penetrations.

 Roof materials have a limited service life and may require spot repairs should leaks develop prior to replacement.
 Roof maintenance is an ongoing process and includes keeping the roof free of tree debris, replacing any loose, damaged, or missing shingles, and sealing any gaps at flashing materials.
 This report neither addresses future roof leaks nor does it certify the roof to be leak-free.
 A roofing specialist should be consulted about any concerns over roof covering life expectancy or the potential for future problems.
 Please note: Homeowners insurance companies use different standards and criteria for determining whether they will issue an insurance policy.
 These standards differ from each insurance company, as each has their own standards.
 Please be advised that this report does not certify nor guarantee that an insurance company will accept or reject an insurance policy based on the condition of this roof.
 This roof is not inspected for Insurability or Life Expectancy, and is inspected for function ONLY.
 As the purchaser, you may wish to have your insurance carrier inspect for insurance coverage.
-General Roof: